Brian Allen (offensive lineman)

-Brian Allen (born October 11, 1995) is an American former professional football player who was a center for the Los Angeles Rams of the National Football League (NFL).
+Brian Allen (born October 11, 1995) is an American professional football coach and former center who is currently the assistant offensive line coach for the Los Angeles Rams of the National Football League (NFL).
+Allen played in the NFL for seven seasons, mainly for the Rams.
 He played college football for the Michigan State Spartans.
 He was selected by the Rams in the fourth round of the 2018 NFL draft.

 College career

 After starring for Hinsdale Central High School, Allen was recruited to play college football for Michigan State University.
 Allen played with his older brother and his younger brother during his collegiate career.
 He was a three time all-Big Ten Conference selection as well as a Freshman All-American.